binjeh/Karen/CONTRIBUTING.md

 Third-party patches are essential for keeping Open-Source software awesome.
 We simply can't think of all circumstances and myriad configurations for building and running our software.
-We want to keep it as easy as possible to contribute changes that get things working in your environment or add new awesome features.
-There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

 ### Development